Series 1: Letters received & papers filed with them (1822 - 1827)

 Moreton Bay Settlement

-This series includes many letters relating to expanding the settlement.
-They include: requests for money to build roads and bridges beyond the settled districts of the Colony, the region referred to as “Cooksland” ; requests for money and land to build churches ; proposed growing of ‘tropical produce’ such as sugar and cotton ; the sale of Crown land in Moreton Bay, and the Parish of Bulimba ; applications to purchase land on the Bremer River near Ipswich ; repairs to Brisbane hospital, ; quarantine stations in Moreton Bay ; the appointment of Doctor Ballow as Health Officer ; and reserving a ward of the Brisbane Hospital for the use of the Military.
+This series comprises correspondence concerning the expansion of the settlement, including funding for roads and bridges beyond the settled districts (referred to as Cooksland); grants for church construction; proposals to cultivate sugar and cotton; the sale of Crown land in Moreton Bay and the Parish of Bulimba; land purchases on the Bremer River near Ipswich; repairs to Brisbane Hospital; quarantine stations; the appointment of Doctor Ballow as Health Officer; and the reservation of a hospital ward for military use.

 Interactions with First Nations People